DanieleNigro/fplume_montecarlo/README.md

 1. **Install FPLUME v1.3**

 FPLUME requires a Linux environment, and GFortran version <= 8 (available in Ubuntu versions <= 20).
 Download FPLUME v1.3 from this site: http://datasim.ov.ingv.it/models/fplume.html and follow the instructions of the user manual to install.
-The software must be installed in the root directory and the folder must be named "fplume-1.3".
+The software must be installed in the root directory of the project, and the folder must be named "fplume-1.3".

 2. **Copernicus CDS Account**